 Lesson 5: Public Speaking

 Secret #1: Look like yourself!
 In the early days of SYWTBAC, I always wore monochromatic J.Crew dresses and stiff patent leather pumps — classic business casual.
-As my career progressed, I started changing up my look a little bit, adding in my favorite jean jackets in the summer, cheetah print skirt in the fall, and lots of fun outfits from Zara in between.
+As my career progressed, I started changing up my look a little bit, adding in my favorite jean jackets in the summer, animal print skirt in the fall, and lots of fun outfits from Zara in between.
 When I dress in clothes that actually make me feel like Melanie, I am much more confident on stage.

 Secret #2: Know your content.
 “So You Want to Buy a Condo” is all about how to buy your first property, a topic I know like the back of my hand — I can rattle off the process to a pole!
 When I’m in front of a crowd, I don’t need to read off the screen or notecards.
 This helps me focus on catering to the audience, instead of saying the right thing.